Postings on pages accessed from the sidebar

 Coming up events….
 Crazy Dinner at ABC Hall on November 25th….book early….. see the Calendar for details…...on December 1,Tay Valley Community Choir Homegrown Christmas concert in Maberly Hall see the calendar……. .and don’t forget to let the webmaster know of any community event that is of potential interest to visitors to this site.

 Lanark County has issued a Media Release, Public Urged To Report Japanese Knotweed.
 For details click.

 Managing your Waterfront Property in a Changing Climate.
 To download an informative document on this topic produced by FOCA ( Federation of Cottagers’ Associations) of which we are a member click property.

 Algae-Too Much of a Good thing?
 Three suggestions to keep in mind are Good Septic System Maintenance; Increase Plant cover; Reduce Run-off .
-The Release issue by RVCA on this topic can be found in the Notices from other Groups.
-It also refers to their Algae & Aquatic Plant Educational Manual .
-It is most informative and can be accessed by a link in the Lake Steward Notes posted together with other material on this topic or by clicking Algae.
+There is comprehensive information contained in the The Algae & Aquatic Plant Educational Manual .Many questions are answered about plants especially toxicity.and there is a link to the rules and regulations for plant removal.